fcamara7/GeneidTRAINerDocker/README_geneidTRAINER.md

 Importantly, the statistics file (i.e. "22_51_14_27_8_119_5_269_0_training_statistics") should included the profiles for the start codon and splice sites which are obtained after the user runs the program the first time.
 By looking at the profiles the user can decide whether she/he wants to change their automatically selected start and end coordinates using the "config.ext" file.

-####IMPORTANT###
+**####IMPORTANT###**

-***In order to run geneidTRAINer you must have docker installed on your machine***
+**In order to run geneidTRAINer you must have docker installed on your machine**

 The default command line for geneidTRAINer (no external config file) given the test files above is:

-**docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no
+**docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no**

-Where $PWD is the user-selected working directory which inside the docker container is mounted as "/data".
+Where **$PWD** is the user-selected working directory which inside the docker container is mounted as "/data".
 The command line above aslo assumes that the user created a directory called "input" in the $PWD where it placed the files used by "geneidTRAINer" (geneidtrainerdocker).
 The results are put into a directory called "output" also created by the user in the working directory $PWD

-the option "-reduced no" tells the program to run the training from the beginning.
-If after having trained geneid for the species of interest AT LEAST ONCE the user wishes to retrain it starting only at the point where the splice site and start profile length is selected it can do so by setting "-reduced" to YES (-reduced yes).
-This will *ONLY* be useful when combined with using an external config file (i.e. -userdata .input/config.ext as described above) with user-selected profile start and end coordinates for any of the splice sites or startcodon (branch sites in a subser of fungi) and/or different minimum and maximum intron and intergenic sizes than those selected automatically by geneidTRAINer.
+the option **"-reduced no"** tells the program to run the training from the beginning.
+If after having trained geneid for the species of interest AT LEAST ONCE the user wishes to retrain it starting only at the point where the splice site and start profile length is selected it can do so by setting "-reduced" to YES (**-reduced yes**). _This will *ONLY* be useful when combined with using an external config file (i.e. -userdata .input/config.ext as described above) with user-selected profile start and end coordinates for any of the splice sites or startcodon (branch sites in a subser of fungi) and/or different minimum and maximum intron and intergenic sizes than those selected automatically by geneidTRAINer._

-the user can also set -reduced to NO (-reduced no) and provide an external config file (-userdata ./input/config with non-default values of minimim/maximum intron/intergenic sizes and start/end coordinates for splice sites/start profiles.
+However, the user can also set -reduced to NO (**-reduced no**) and still provide an external config file (**"-userdata ./input/config.ext**" with non-default values of minimim/maximum intron/intergenic sizes and start/end coordinates for splice sites/start profiles.

-If the user decides to use the config file the command line should instead be:
+Therefore if the user decides to use the config file the command line should instead be:

-**docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced <no/yes> -userdata ./input/config.ext
+**docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced <no/yes> -userdata ./input/config.ext**
 #########################################################################

 **The remainder of this document contains more detailed information concerning the gene prediction program geneid, the files required to run the geneid training pipeline (geneidTRAINer) in the context of the docker container, and the different input options.

-INTRODUCTION
+###INTRODUCTION

 Geneid is a widely used, well established, ab initio gene prediction program used to find genes in anonymous genomic sequences designed to possess an hierarchical structure.
 In the first step, splice sites, (possibly) branch sites, start and stop codons are predicted and scored along the sequence using either Position Weight Arrays (PWAs) or Markov Models (of order 1 or 2) depending on the number of available sites.
 In a second step, exons are built from the sites.
 Exons are scored as the sum of the scores of the defining sites, plus the log-likelihood ratio of a Markov Model for coding DNA.
 Finally, from the set of predicted exons, the gene structure is assembled, maximizing the sum of the scores of the assembled exons.